python/cpython/Doc/library/sys.rst

    assigning ``frame.f_trace = tracefunc`` explicitly, rather than relying on it being set indirectly via the return value from an already installed trace function.
 This is also required for activating the trace function on the current frame, which :func:`settrace` doesn't do.
-If you do this, you must also call :func:`settrace` with the same tracing function for it to affect called functions.
+Note that in order for this to work, a global tracing function must have been installed with :func:`settrace` in order to enable the runtime tracing machinery, but it doesn't need to be the same tracing function (e.g. it could be a low overhead tracing function that simply returns ``None`` to disable itself immediately on each frame).

    For more information on code and frame objects, refer to :ref:`types`.